Loading…

 Income Tax

-There are different rates for dividends applicable to these Income Tax bands of 8.75%, 33.75% and 39.35% respectively.
-However, the first £1,000 of dividends received are not subject to tax for all taxpayers regardless of their income levels, under the dividend allowance.
-This tax-free allowance will be reduced to £500 for 2024/25.
+There are different rates for dividends applicable to these Income Tax bands of 8.75%, 33.75%, and 39.35% respectively.
+However, the first £500 of dividends received are not subject to tax for all taxpayers regardless of their income levels, under the dividend allowance.

 The Personal Savings Allowance (PSA) is available to basic and higher rate taxpayers.
 If you’re paying tax at 20%, the PSA is £1,000 per annum and this is reduced to £500 per annum for higher rate taxpayers (additional rate taxpayers are not entitled to a PSA).
 If you have material savings, which is certainly more common with the current higher level of interest rates, you should therefore track your savings income and consider the use of an Individual Savings Account (ISA) (see the ‘Tax-efficient investments’ section below) or other tax-free investments.